Broccoli and Warfarin: Can You Take Them Together?

 Why is this important?

-An INR that drifts below the therapeutic range (usually 2.0 to 3.0 for most indications) leaves the patient unprotected from the clot they were prescribed warfarin to prevent, whether that is stroke from atrial fibrillation, deep vein thrombosis, pulmonary embolism, or a mechanical heart valve thrombus.
-Conversely, an INR that drifts too high raises the risk of serious bleeding, including intracranial hemorrhage.
+An INR that drifts below the therapeutic range leaves you unprotected from the clot warfarin was prescribed to prevent — stroke from atrial fibrillation, deep vein thrombosis, pulmonary embolism, or a clot on a mechanical heart valve.
+An INR that drifts too high raises the risk of serious bleeding, including intracranial hemorrhage.

-Historically, clinicians told warfarin patients to avoid green leafy vegetables entirely.
-Modern anticoagulation guidance, summarized in a 2016 systematic review on dietary vitamin K and vitamin K antagonists, has reversed that advice.
-Very low and fluctuating vitamin K intake is associated with worse INR control than steady moderate intake, because the warfarin dose can be titrated against a predictable dietary baseline.
-Eliminating broccoli from a previously broccoli-heavy diet is itself a clinically meaningful change that can destabilize anticoagulation.
+Older advice told warfarin patients to avoid green leafy vegetables entirely.
+That advice has been reversed.
+The available evidence — though it is limited and somewhat conflicting — suggests that very low and erratic vitamin K intake is associated with worse INR control than a steady, moderate intake, because a predictable dietary baseline lets the dose be tuned reliably.
+Importantly, eliminating broccoli from a previously broccoli-heavy diet is itself a dietary change that can destabilize your INR.

 What should you do?